caforbes/git_fst/docs/categories.md

 ## Pressures of the endangered-language context

 Gitksan is an endangered language that is undergoing active documentation.
-This resource serves as the initial attempt at a detailed description of syntactic and morphological categories (Tarpent's 1987 grammar of Nisg̲a'a is a valuable related resource and has been heavily referenced in development of these categories).
+This resource serves as the initial attempt at a detailed description of syntactic and morphological categories (Tarpent's 1987 grammar of Nisg̱a'a is a valuable related resource and has been heavily referenced in development of these categories).
 The dictionary file used in this project is also shared with a publically-accessible talking dictionary website in use by members of the speech community, including language learners and teachers.
 This places some constraints on the the structure of the dictionary and nature of category labels.

 For the purposes of the analyzer, categories are only required to distinguish the specific *morphological* behavior of groups of stems.
 This relates strictly to their ability to combine with inflectional morphemes and clitics.
 Additional syntactic or semantic properties are irrelevant.
 The analyzer only reflects what is morphologically possible for a word, versus what is morphologically impossible (for example, whether a Series I ergative clitic can attach to a preverbal particle; there are words which can take all clitics, only third person clitics, or may not have any clitic, which all have similar syntactic behavior).